rsundara/cp4i-datapower/tekton/README.md

 * [uninstall-datapower-pipeline.yaml](./manifests/uninstall-datapower-pipeline.yaml)
 * [uninstall-datapower-task.yaml](./manifests/uninstall-datapower-task.yaml)

-Note that the scripts are designed to create the Tekton resources in the project **cp4i-datapower**
+Note that the scripts are designed to create the Tekton resources in the project **datapower**

 The contents of the script file [initConfig.sh](./initConfig.sh) needs to be updated to suit the environment.